ryancfelts/Project1/README.md

 ## Presentation
-    Link to the presentation : crated in beautiful.ai
+    Link to the presentation : crated in beautiful.ai  All the graphs are included in the presentation deck.

 ## Submission